xraySMULu/python-challenge-1/README.md

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [Python Software Foundation Code of Conduct](https://policies.python.org/python.org/code-of-conduct/).

-**Users violated the aforementioned code of conduct will be blocked.**

 ## Support

 python-challenge-1 is an open-source project with a single maintainer.
 The best way to resolve your issue is to fix it yourself.
 Fork the repository and submit a pull request.
-You can also motivate the maintainer by sponsoring this project.

 ### Get help